masternodeh/0-docs/docs/whatiszeroexchange.md

 ### Cross chain/bridging fees

-Fees depends on which chain tokens are bridged from:
+Approximate fees (at the time of writing) depends on which chain tokens are bridged from:
 * From Matic to another chain: 1$
 * From BSC to another chain: 5$
 * From Avax to another chain: 15$